 Personal information that is collected by the department will be used by, and disclosed to, departmental employees or contractors whose duties require them to use it.
 Such employees and contractors are required to protect and handle your personal information in accordance with the Privacy and Data Protection Act 2014 (Vic) and any other applicable legislation regulating the collection, use, disclosure, storage and destruction of personal information.

 You may request access to any personal information that the department may have collected about you.
 Also, you may request correction of your personal information if you can establish that it is not accurate, complete or up-to-date.
 The Victorian Privacy Commissioner has recommended that the appropriate means to access and correct information held by government departments is pursuant to the Freedom of Information Act 1982 (Vic).

 The Freedom of Information Officer may be contacted on the details below about access to, and correction of, personal information collected by the Department or for any questions or concerns you may have arising from this privacy statement.

 Melbourne, VIC, 3001, AUS

 The department does not warrant that the functions contained in the site will be uninterrupted or without error.
 In addition, the department shall not be responsible for the propagation of computer worms, viruses or other harmful components transmitted from this site and other third-party sites.

 The department recommends that you ensure that your browser is equipped with updated virus protection software.

 Website usage measurement

-The DJPR website uses Hotjar, a new all-in-one analysis and feedback tool that reveals the online behaviour and feedback of a website's visitors.
+The DJSIR website uses Hotjar, a new all-in-one analysis and feedback tool that reveals the online behaviour and feedback of a website's visitors.
 For information relating to privacy, refer to Hotjar's privacy statement.

 Email addresses will only be used to respond to specific user queries and will not be kept or used for any purpose other than stated.
 Email addresses will not be added to a mailing list unless consent is given, nor disclosed to any other party without your knowledge or consent.